 About

-Naïma Wanshe holds a Bachelor of Arts and a Master of Arts in Performance from the Haute École de Musique de Lausanne, where she studied in the studio of Jeanne-Michèle Charbonnet.
+Naïma Wanshe holds a Bachelor of Arts and a Master of Arts in Performance from the Haute École de Musique de Lausanne, where she studied in the studio of Jeanne-Michèle Charbonnet, with whom she continues to study.
 At the beginning of her career, she is praised for her “graceful and luminous timbre” (24 Heures, 2025) as well as for her natural stage presence.

 Surrounded from an early age by music of many different styles, Naïma Wanshe quickly revealed a strong sense of rhythm and genuine musical abilities.
 She entered the Conservatoire de Lausanne at the age of six, initially studying piano before turning to classical singing – first with Stéphanie Burkhard from 2011, then with Delphine Gillot.